SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     << String
     << Bool

 ..
-XXX Refactor the above if possible to avoid using bare expressions.
+Refactor the above if possible to avoid using bare expressions.
+   Tracking bug is <rdar://problem/35301593>

 A literal doesn't have a type on its own.
 Instead, a literal is parsed as having infinite precision and Swift's type inference